 He began his coaching career with the Celtic reserves and spent time with some of the players that would go on to achieve historic feats a decade later.
 A resounding 8-2 aggregate victory over Glasgow rivals Rangers in the Reserves Cup gave the already ambitious Stein the confidence to pursue a first-team position.

-Any hopes of this being at Celtic Park were quashed, however, when he was told that, due to his Protestant faith, there would be no chance of him taking the managerial reins of the Parkhead club.
+Any hopes of this being at Celtic Park were quashed, however, when he was told that, due to his Protestant faith, there would be no chance of him taking the managerial reigns of the Parkhead club.
 A dejected Stein left to become Dunfermline manager.
 After changing the fortunes of both them and Hibernian, he achieved what was previously thought impossible by becoming Celtic’s first Protestant manager in March 1965.

 Herrera was born in Buenos Aires, the son of Francisco, an exiled Andalusian anarchist now working as a carpenter and his cleaner mother, Maria Gavilán Martínez.
 The Herrera family left for Casablanca in 1920 when Helenio was 10, seeking a better life.
 The youngster enrolled at a school in the former French colonial city and soon developed an interest in football, playing the game with schoolmates who had arrived from all around Europe.
 He left for Paris in 1930 and set upon a relatively nondescript career as a defender.
 A knee injury eventually curtailed his career as he retired in 1945.